If you like a sense of isolation and a lakeside bush camping experience, Lake Lonsdale could be the swim for you. The lake is

 camping was free, but fees have been charged in the past and the lake management plan proposed fees for the future.
 If you

-are looking for overnight accommodation in the area and don't want to camp, you can try
+are looking for overnight accommodation in the area near this swim and don't want to camp, you can try the following options in nearby Stawell.
+All distances below are by road, not as the crow flies,

 Grampians Wimmera Mallee Water manages the lake and Northern Grampians Shire Council manages the boating.